Home Nike Tennis New Jersey Lawrenceville Nike Tennis Camp at The Lawrenceville School

 Camp Director

-A former player at BYU, Sargeant spent the previous several seasons coaching at Stanford.
-He was an assistant coach for the Stanford men’s team in 2020-21, when he helped lead the Cardinal to the second round of the NCAA tournament, and he served as an assistant coach for the Stanford women in 2019-20.
-He was a volunteer assistant coach for the Cardinal men over the previous three years.
-Sargeant began his coaching career as a volunteer assistant for the Memphis men’s team in 2015-16, when the Tigers reached the NCAA tournament.
+Before Cal, Sargeant spent the previous several seasons coaching at Stanford.
+He was a volunteer assistant for the Stanford men’s team in 2020-21 when he helped lead the Cardinal to the second round of the NCAA tournament and a No. 2 national ranking.
+The season before, he served as an assistant coach for the Stanford women, which reached a No. 1 ranking.
+He was a volunteer assistant coach for the Cardinal men for the prior three years.

 Camp Details